 Please follow all instructions for requesting letters from both (1) your faculty advisor and (2) your local project affiliate (where appropriate).

 (1) As early as possible, request a letter from your faculty research advisor via the Recommendation Request Form.
 Completing this form automatically generates an email to your recommender with instructions on how to upload their letter to the CURF site. **If a student is working primarily with a post-doctoral researcher as their mentor, then it is OK for the post-doc to write the letter.
 However, the supervising faculty member should include a brief paragraph in the letter indicating that they are aware of and support the proposed project.** Please ask your advisor to anticipate the arrival of this email (which is sometimes sorted to junk or spam folders), and inform them whether you have chosen to keep their letter confidential and waive your right of access to it.
-It is your responsibility that this letter be submitted to CURF no later than midnight on Monday, March 9, 2020.
+It is your responsibility that this letter be submitted to CURF no later than midnight on the grant application deadline.

 - Discuss the project’s feasibility and the adequacy of the applicant’s preparation to complete it